projectara/greybus-spec/source/module_interface_lifecycles.rst

    If this Operation fails, the connection closure prologue sub-sequence has failed.
 Go directly to step 6.

-5. The AP shall exchange a :ref:`greybus-protocol-ping-operation` with the Interface on the Closing Connection.
+5. The AP shall exchange a :ref:`greybus-protocol-cport-shutdown-operation` with the Interface on the Closing Connection.

    The connection closure prologue sub-sequence has succeeded.